 The University of Guelph is offering Canada graduate scholarship Master’s (CGS M) Program.
-The scholarship is available for Canadian students.
+The grant is available for Canadian students.

-The Canada Graduate Scholarships-Master’s (CGS M) Program is to help develop research skills and assist in the training of highly qualified personnel by supporting students who demonstrate a high standard of achievement in undergraduate and early graduate studies.
+The Canada graduate funding opportunities-Master’s (CGS M) Program is to help develop research skills and assist in the training of highly qualified personnel by supporting students who demonstrate a high standard of achievement in undergraduate and early graduate studies.

 The selection process and post-award administration are carried out at the institutional level, under the guidance of the three agencies